ozbillwang/terraform-best-practices/README.md

 With `var-file`, you avoid running terraform with long list of key-value pairs ( `-var foo=bar` )

+## Enable version control on terraform state files bucket

+Always set backend to s3 and enable version control on this bucket.

+[s3-backend](s3-backend) to create s3 bucket and dynamodb table to use as terraform backend.

 ## Manage S3 backend for tfstate files

 Terraform doesn't support [Interpolated variables in terraform backend config](https://github.com/hashicorp/terraform/pull/12067), normally you write a seperate script to define s3 backend bucket name for different environments, but I recommend to hard code it directly as below.
 This way is called as [partial configuration](https://www.terraform.io/docs/backends/config.html#partial-configuration)